 Such comments underline that gardening is an activity that offers meaning and purpose, and crucially it is one that is so accessible.

 As the nation’s favourite gardener, Monty Don, put it recently ‘However you come at it, whoever prescribes it or gets you to do it, gardening heals’.

 If you know of someone who is struggling, why not encourage them to give gardening a go?

-For help with gardening if you have a disability, visit our Carry on Gardening website
+For help with gardening if you have a disability, visit the Get Gardening section of this website

 Set up a gardening club for young people with mental health issues using our Gardening4U guide

 Join a therapeutic gardening programme at one of our regional centres